miss-pwn/AcronisTools/README.md

         The Base Uri used to authenticate and make API requests to your tenant.
 This is typically the domain portion of the URL (eg. dev.acronis.com)
     -Type <String>
-        The Type is used to authenticate and make API requests to your tenant.
+        The Type is used to differentiate between stored clients and make API requests to your tenant.
 This is will be identified as "API" or "Legacy" when storing your secret to the vault.

 ```